coste-v/kubernetes_infra_tutorial/Part2.md

 ## C. The final test

 Now let's see if everything works fine.
-We'll start by deleting our old redis-feeder pod...
+We'll start by deleting our old redis-feeder Pod...

 ```bash
 kubectl delete pod redis-feeder